Governance Impact Statement 2024-25

 Governor visits include both those by a single governor with a focus on a single topic, and governors’ days when several governors will focus on a theme.

-Areas that have been a focus for governors’ day visits this year include SEND, the school vision, science, and bilingual and enterprise education.
+Areas that have been a focus for governors’ day visits this year include attendance, science, and school marketing.

 We have also benefited from the advice and guidance of our external school advisor, an independent expert, with whom we can compare and calibrate our observations.